 Rome is a historical and architectural pie that gives you to observe examples from every epoch it has gone through - from ancient buildings such as the Colosseum and the Pantheon to the pearls of postmodern architecture created by Zaha Hadid.
 In one city you can meet Classical, Medieval, Baroque, Renaissance and modern styles.
 No other city can boast with such diversity.

 Italians are madly in love with football.
 AS Roma and SS Lazio are the two Roman football rival teams sharing the same stadium - Stadio Olimpico.

 Well, although Cordoba is considered to be the city with the most UNESCO Heritage Sites in Europe, let’s not forget that there are big debates about ways of counting UNESCO Heritage in general and in Rome particularly.
 That means many Roman historical sites are united into one because of their closeness to each other and for that simple reason Rome gets the second place in the UNESCO heritage site list.
 Yes, it is the Roman feature to have too many historical landmarks to deal with!

 After the fall of Ancient Rome the City of Seven Hills didn't produce anything and had no manufacturing enterprises whatsoever up to the 18th century.
 However, throughout its long history Rome has been really good at selling antiques and myths about its past.

 Unbelievable, but before the 18th century Rome didn't attempt building new roads, it used the roads left from Ancient Rome.
 Rome still has roads that are more than 2000 years old.

-There are in fact too many cities in the world today, which are called today the City of Seven Hills.
+Surprisingly, there are many cities in the world called the City of Seven Hills.
 However, Rome was the first one to be named this way.
 Other names of Rome are also: Caput Mundi and the Eternal City.